niceume/statsailr/README.md

 #### Format

-A typical PROC block looks like the follwing.
+A typical PROC block looks like the following.
 The first line start with PROC, followed by PROC command name and PROC options.
-The PROC first line is followed by a list of instuctions with their main and optional arguments.
+The PROC first line is followed by a list of instructions with their main and optional arguments.
 The PROC block ends with END keyword.

 ```
 PROC COMMAND proc_opts